Nancy-Nabacwa/Data_Science/README.md

    ## Heaps
    A Heap is a tree-based data structure commonly used to implement priority queues.
 There are two primary types of heaps: Min Heap and Max Heap

+   In a Min Heap, the root node is the smallest element, and each parent node is smaller than or equal to its children.
+Conversely, in a Max Heap, the root node is the largest element, and each parent node is greater than or equal to its children.

+   ### Key Characteristics
+   ## Completeness:
+   All levels of the heap are fully populated except for possibly the last level, which is filled from left to right.
+   ## Heap Order:
+   Each parent node adheres to the heap property, meaning it is either smaller (Min Heap) or larger (Max Heap) than or equal to its children.